Kauto/animationvideo/README.md

 ```

 #### Layers
-A scenes main task is to use the given *layerManager* to first move the objects of the *layers* and then to draw them.
+A scenes main task is to use the given *layerManager* to first move the objects of the [Layers](#layers) and to draw them.

 ```js
 import Engine from 'animationvideo/Engine.mjs';